boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 * **Organized Structure**: With Terragrunt, you must carefully plan your structure.
 This is still one of the most discussed, debated, and blogged about topics when getting started with Terraform.
 [Simply Google it](https://www.google.com/search?ei=KmdzX6jNH5eJ-gTO5prgBA&q=terraform+recommended+directory+structure&oq=terraform+structure+recommendations).
 Terraspace gives you a conventional project structure upfront.
 The defaults work right off-the-bat, and you can still configure things if you wish.
 * **DRY**: Though Terragrunt keeps module code DRY, there's duplication with the `terragrunt.hcl` files.
 Terraspace approach to generating Terraform projects removes these duplicated configuration files.
 The infrastructure code ends up DRYer.
 * **Automated Backend Creation**: Terraspace not only automatically create the backend buckets for you, but it also has more configurable knobs and switches.
 Additionally, all 3 major cloud provider backends are supported out of the box: aws, azure, google.
-Terragrunt only supports the automated creation of buckets for AWS.
+Terragrunt doesn't support the automated creation of buckets for Azure.
 * **CLI hooks**: The Terraspace [CLI hooks syntax]({% link _docs/config/hooks.md %}) is more concise and cleaner.
 Life's better when code is more readable.
 * **Deploy all**: Being able to deploy all of your stacks together with a single command is a wonderfully powerful feature.
 Terraspace's ability to deploy all stacks is more friendly, flexible, and powerful.